[Latest update 28th December 2021]

 For church services (in addition to the above):

-- Holy Communion will continue to be administered by ‘intinction’ (dipping the wafers into the wine) and brought to congregation members, following Church of England guidelines on this.
-The ‘common cup’ will not be used for the foreseeable future.
+- Holy Communion will continue to be administered by ‘priestly intinction’ (dipping the wafers into the wine) and served to congregation members.
+The ‘common cup’ will not be used at present.

-- Seating in church for services will be set up in rows of 5 chairs, spaced apart by approximately 1.5m.
+- Seating in church for services will be set up in rows of spaced chairs with the rows spaced well apart.
 Congregation members have the opportunity of indicating by placing something on the chairs next to them if they do not wish others to sit next to them.

-- Further guidelines on services can be found at link: www.standrewsandallsaints.org/church-after-19th-july/
+- Further guidelines on our current services can be found on our website.

 The following documents are available to download as PDF files: